googleapis/python-spanner-django/examples/from-scratch/README.md

 ```

 ### Set Google Application Default Credentials to the environment
-You'll need to download a service account JSON keyfile and point to it using an environment variable:
+You'll need to download a service account JSON key file and point to it using an environment variable:
 ```shell
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/keyfile.json
 ```